MattWindsor91/roslyn/concepts/docs/tour.md

         int Compare(TLhs l, TRhs r) => l.CompareTo(r);
     }

+* * *

+**TODO**: this example is probably wrong, we need to check what refkinds do to CEM lookup.

+* * *

-Going the other way---creating an `IEnumerable` from `CEnumerable`---is harder, as concepts have no tangible type representation like interfaces do.
+Going the other way---creating an `IEnumerable` from `CEnumerable`---is harder.
+Unlike interfaces, concepts have no tangible type representation.
-Interfaces implicitly 'box' their actual implementation, so we must do a similar job with the concept implementation.
+Interfaces implicitly 'box' their actual implementation, so we must do a similar job with the concept witness.
 This works as follows:

     class EnumeratorShim<TElem, TState, implicit N> : IEnumerator<TElem>
         where N : CEnumerator<TElem, TState>